The Form Rejection

 • Talking about the weather.

-• Sexually explicit first sentences or worse add murder+sexually explicit.
+• Sexually explicit first sentences or worse add murder+sexually explicit

 • A character checking themselves out in the mirror to describe themselves.
 (Yes, Divergent did this and it worked….
 I know.)